Emotiv/cortex-example/Android/CortexV2Example/README.md

 * log in Emotiv system
 * manage headset connections
 * manage 3rd app permissions
-* It also provides a secure web socket connection (at wss://localhost:6868) for your app to read data from, make training action, etc. See more details in [Cortex API Documentation](https://emotiv.gitbook.io/cortex-api/).
+* It also provides a secure web socket connection (at wss://localhost:6868) for your app to read data from, make training actions, etc. See more details in [Cortex API Documentation](https://emotiv.gitbook.io/cortex-api/).

 ### Installing
 ##### Unreleased version (only for Emotiv-partner developers)